faranalytics/memoir/README.md

 ```

 ## Concepts
-Memoir implements concepts that are familiar in the logging domain i.e., `Level`s, `Logger`s, `Handler`s, and `Formatter`s.
-In addition to these familiar concepts, Memoir features a `Metadata` object that contains information about the logged message.
-It is passed to `Formatter`'s that support it.
+Memoir implements concepts that are familiar in the logging domain i.e., `Levels`, `Loggers`, `Handlers`, and `Formatters`.
+In addition to these familiar concepts, Memoir features a `Metadata` object that contains information about the logged message (e.g., the name of the function).
+It is passed to `Formatters` that support it.

 The following concepts are a subset of Memoir classes that are of practical use.
 These concepts are used in the provided [`Examples`](#examples).